-- www.tvcc.edu/campus/healthscience/surgtech.aspx, or contact the counselor. - d) Submit official transcripts of all previous college credits to the Health Science Center and a copy of high school diploma or GED. - e) Have a cumulative GPA of 2.50 or better on a four-point system for all previous college work.
-If all qualified students are selected and there are still positions available, students with a cumulative GPA of 2.0 will be considered using the same point system. - Students are admitted to the Surgical Technology Program through a selection process.
+Students are admitted to the Surgical Technology Program through a selection process.
 It is the student's responsibility to contact a counselor for information regarding the current process.
-It is the student's responsibility to keep the Health Science Center informed of any changes in name, address, or telephone number. - After acceptance into the Surgical Technology Program, the student must: - a) Meet clinical requirements which include submitting a physical examination report, negative TB test or chest x-ray, immunization records, a negative drug screen, and acceptable criminal background and registry checks. - b) Purchase liability insurance.
+It is the student's responsibility to keep the Health Science Center informed of any changes in name, address, or telephone number.

+After acceptance into the Surgical Technology Program, the student must:

+- 1. Meet clinical requirements which include submitting a physical examination report, negative TB test or chest x-ray, immunization records, a negative drug screen, and acceptable criminal background and registry checks. - 2.
+Purchase liability insurance.
 Liability insurance is included in the lab fee for Surgical Technology 1260.
 However, re-entry and transfer students will be assessed an insurance fee at the time of enrollment in the program.
-(All surgical technology students are responsible for their own hospitalization insurance.) - c) Submit proof of CPR for health care providers.
+(All surgical technology students are responsible for their own hospitalization insurance.) - 3.
+Submit proof of CPR for health care providers.
 (Prerequisite for SRGT 1260).